abdulahmad/EA-NHL-Tools/PAL-To-ACT/README.md

 Crest3 - 1A0h-1A4h
 Crest4 - 1B0h-1B4h

-## PAL-To-ACT
-Extracts and converts the NHL95 Rink Palette to .ACT format
+## Merge Rink Palette Tool
+Merges the rink palette with other palettes, which needs to be done twice as part of the palette mapping process to map palettes from `HOMEPALS/AWAYPALS.BIN` to extracted sprites.

+The original rink palette is rinkpal.act, but I had to create a special version called rinkpalShadowfixed.act because the shadow palette was not mapped correctly (whereas everything else including both dynamic & non-dynamic colours were mapped correctly).
+I'm not sure if this will cause palette issues with certain sprites in the game or not.

 ### Usage
-1. Ensure you have `node` installed on your machine
+1. Ensure you have `node` installed on your machine.

-2. In the `PAL-Tools` folder, run `node rinkpalToAct`.
-This will run the QFS-Unpack tool, which will extract the Palette file.
-Then it will run qfspalToAct which will convert the extracted palette file to .ACT format
+2. In the `PAL-To-ACT` folder, run `node mergeRinkpal <fileName>`.
+This will overwrite the first 128 colours and last 5 colours of the input palette with the Rink Palette (which is essentially the basis for the gameplay palette minus the team colours for jerseys/logos).

-## Merge Rink palette & team palette

 ## Future TODO
-- Add rinkpal to teampal -- needed for non dynamic colours/non player sprites
-- Add 140h-14Fh to color mapping & adjust code to read from 140h onwards instead of 150h -- needed for non dynamic colours/non player sprites
-- Adjust code to start mapping from 140h  -- needed for non dynamic colours/non player sprites
-- Add rinkpal to sprite pal  -- needed for non dynamic colours/non player sprites
+- Handle HOMEPALS/AWAYPALS.BIN automatically, output home and away version
+- Use team abbreviations instead of team indexes